jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-05-rdbms-fundamentals-third-normal-form.md

 Our states table should have unique indexes on both the `state_name` and `state_abbreviation` columns.

 Second, we need a table for cities.
+Cities must belong to a single state.

 | city_key | city_name | state_key |
 | :--: | :--: | :--: |